champion-chenpeng/ucsd_cse232b/README.md

 	- then the xpath_result.xml will appear under root dir

 ### TBD
-1. Optimize the implementation and structure of rxcay's project.
+1. Optimize the implementation the project.
 (To make sure originality), directions:
 	- OOD,
 		- ex. remove helpers etc
 	- simplicity,